 Vanderbilt students may obtain some Microsoft software products for free.
 Check this link regularly for more information and for updates: http://vanderbilt.onthehub.com

-Through this program, students will be able to download and burn your own cd but NOT the printed product manuals or technical support.
-Students can choose Microsoft Office 2010 Professional or Microsoft Office 2013 (Windows), which includes Word, PowerPoint, Excel and Access, or Microsoft Office 2011 Professional (Macintosh), which includes Word, Excel,and PowerPoint.
+Through this program, students can download software and burn their own CD/DVD but NOT obtain the printed product manuals or technical support.
+Students can choose Microsoft Office 2010 Professional or Microsoft Office 2013 (Windows), which includes Word, PowerPoint, Excel and Access, or Microsoft Office 2011 Professional (Macintosh), which includes Word, Excel, and PowerPoint.

 - Adobe Acrobat Reader X or better